NX101.com - A course in Nikon Digital Photography

 Underexposed photos: The solution to isolating lower tonal range bits?
 Dramatically underexpose a photo on purpose so that the only thing remaining is not the significant bits of a pixels value (which are then all zero), but the lower bits, and then compare 12-bit vs 14-bit mode.

-The test: Take a D300, on a tripod, and let it take a NEF+JPG picture in 'P' mode.
+The test: A D300, on a tripod, and take a NEF+JPG picture in 'P' mode.
 Take note of the exposure settings and replicate them in 'M' mode.
 Then purposefully adjust shutter speed minus 8EV.
 Then take a picture in 12-bit mode, then again in 14-bit mode.
+Here are the raw files:

 Results: The resulting OOC (out of camera) JPEG looked 100% black, and essentially was.
 For full disclosure, to the right is a map of every single color recorded in the OOC JPEG.
-A TIFF produced within NX had far fewer non-black pixels, indicating that most non-black pixels were just JPEG artifacts in the first place.
+A TIFF produced within NX had far fewer non-black pixels, indicating that most non-black pixels in the OOC JPEG were just JPEG artifacts in the first place.
 So job accomplished.
 All significant bits are effectively zero.
+In conclusion, the OOC JPEG was a lost cause -- as it resulted in a 'black' photo.

-Clearly, there is a small and subtle difference between 12-bit and 14-bit NEF.
+Clearly, NEF is far superior to JPEG, and there are small and subtle differences between 12-bit and 14-bit NEF.

 Also, if you look carefully, you can see the 'columns' in 12-bit mode, but not in 14-bit mode.
-These 'columns' can be seen even in -4EV situations.
-Very strange.
+These 'columns' can even be seen in -4EV situations (in the shadows of well exposed photos).
+Very strange!
 At least in the D300, the implementation of 12-bit and 14-bit are very different.

 High ISO 14-bit is actually better: I was first under the impression that 14-bit in high ISO gained you nothing (only record more noise).
 But I have changed my mind after pixel peeping at ISO 6400 in both 12 and 14 bit NEF on a D300.
 A difference (for the better) can be seen in 14-bit modes.
 There is practically the same (subtle difference) dynamic range between 12 and 14 bit NEF.
 The difference is in the tonal values recorded, which in high ISO for some reason made a difference?
 Technically, this should not be so (14-bit 'should' only record more noise).
 But it may indicate larger implementation differences between 12-bit and 14-bit modes.
 More research is needed to find out why this is.